itext/pdfchain/README.md

 	blockchain.put(inputFile);
 ```

-retrieving document information from the blockchain
+### Retrieving document information from the blockchain

 ```java
 	IBlockChain mc = new MultiChain(